kevroletin/kevroletin.github.io/_posts/2018-01-09-blockchain-bitcoin.markdown

 through different blogs which describe how crypto will disrupt your future without many technical details.

-This isn't the hardcore technical article just light tough on how things work.
+This isn't a hardcore technical article but just a light tough on how things work.
 Please make yourself familiar with the article structure before reading.
 I failed to make this post compact so it's possible to lose track of thoughts at some point.